adamreeve/git_tutorial/index.rst

   git checkout -b rebasing origin/rebase_me

 We will rebase these commits onto the latest master branch.
-First have a look at what we will rebasing by running :command:`gitk --all` and look at the origin/rebase_me branch.
+First have a look at what we will rebasing by running :command:`gitk --all` and looking at the origin/rebase_me branch, or :command:`git log master..rebasing`.

 Now start the interactive rebase::

   git rebase --interactive master

-Reorder the commits so that the last commit becomes first and the "typo fix" commit is squashed into the first commit.
+Reorder the commits so that the "Update docstring" commit is first and the "Fix typo" commit is squashed into the "More excitement" commit.

 Note that you can still access any rebased commits with by their hash, and you can find the commits that you have recently checked out with the